webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Entertainer's-Costume.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/3-Gp
-title: Entertainer's Costume
-collection: Equipment
-kind: Compendium
 ---

 ## Entertainer's Costume

 >Interesting (and usually colorful) clothing appropriate for an entertainer such as an actor, bard, juggler, or acrobat.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 3 Gp